Alvis-Apins/ClientsAndOrders/README.md

 <pre>
 Web application that handles clients, orders and deliveries from MySql database and displays results in various tables.

+MVC pattern.
+For asynchronous display I have used AJAX javascript.

 Neccessary tools:
 1. Laravel 9